Early Career Framework

 Year 2 ECTs

-During Year 2, ECTs will cover six modules.
+During Year 2, ECTs will cover six development cycles.
 These modules have been written by experts in their fields and are underpinned by cutting-edge research.
 As with year 1, a detailed programme guide is available to supplement course materials.

 In the second year ECTs will: